javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 But to understand things a little bit deeper let's see how to create an iterator explicitly.

-We'll iterate over a string the same way as `for..of`, but with direct calls.
-This code gets a string iterator and calls it "manually":
+We'll iterate over a string in exactlly the same way as `for..of`, but with direct calls.
+This code creates a string iterator and gets values from it "manually":

 ```js run
 let str = "Hello";